Ecuador Semester Program

 Students explore the Amazon rainforest with guides, visit Shell, and snorkel with sea lions and exotic fish in the waters of the Galapagos Islands while studying the historic volcanic islands, touring the capital city of Quito, and visiting the port city of Guayaquil.

-“The Ecuador program incorporates education with experience in a manner unlike any other Study Abroad trip.
-The Spanish lessons are intense at first, but incredibly helpful when learning how to communicate with your host family.
+“The Ecuador program incorporates education with experience in a manner unlike any other Study Abroad trip ...
 Taking classes at local universities allows you to more fully understand what it is like for an Ecuadorian at your age.
 The trips to the Galapagos, the Amazon, El Cajas park, etc., are not only incredibly fun but also educational and engender relationship and unity within the group.” – Sarah Manko